trevordbunch/cis411_lab2_Arch/labreports/LAB_rt1252.md

 **Name:** Ray Truex
 **GitHub Handle:** rt1252
 **Repository:** [Your Forked Repository](https://github.com/rt1252/cis411_lab2_arch)
-**Collaborators:**
+**Collaborators:** NA
 ___

 # Step 1: Confirm Lab Setup
-- [ ] I have forked the repository and created my lab report
+- [x] I have forked the repository and created my lab report
-- [ ] I have reviewed the [lecture / discsussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
+- [x] I have reviewed the [lecture / discsussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
-- [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.
+- [x] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
 Serve Central is an app that connects volunteers with events needing volunteers.
 All event data is handled in app from finding the event to signing up for the event to volunteer at.